 You can easily count the number of instances a specific word is found in one of your columns.

-For example, we would like to count the number of rows in our ‘URL’ column containing the word “test”.
+test.
 We want to count any result containing this word in a row without excluding results that are not exact.
-To do this, we will use conditional logic with a case statement.
+To do this, we’ll use conditional logic with a CASE statement.

 case when "URL" like '%test%' then 1 else 0 end

 Note: Make sure to wrap your keyword in wildcards (%) to make sure the format accounts for strings with your keyword at any place in the string.

 You could then further aggregate the results of this column by adding a Group Rows step in the Data Pipeline to count all values in your new column.